FAQ about Contacts

 20. What is „contact lens rubbing“ and why is it important?

 Rubbing the lenses should always be a part of the cleaning process, either before you place them in their case at night or when you rinse them before insertion in the morning.
 Put the lens in your palm with some all-purpose solution, and rub it gently with your finger.
 Rubbing the lens with solution significantly decreases the amount of deposits that remain on the lens after disinfection.
 There are many “NO RUB” multi-purpose solutions on the market that promise instant disinfection on contact, but the benefits of giving your lenses a quick rub are undeniable.
 It’s an easy habit to adopt that can help keep your lenses cleaner and clearer and your eyes healthier.

 Do not, under any circumstance, use water or any other liquid (including saliva) to clean or store contact lenses.
 Tap water, and even bottled or distilled water, may carry bacteria and cause serious health problems!
 Avoid this serious contact lens faux pas by only using professionally designed contact lens solutions for your lens care.
 This means it’s even more important to plan ahead if you’re travelling, hitting the gym, or even anticipating a late night at the office.
 Always have a back-up lens case and travel bottle of solution so you won't be caught unprepared when away from home.
-Be sure to also read through our extended Dos and Don'ts guide to caring for your contacts.
+Be sure to also read through our extended guide with tips for better contact lens hygiene.